-These talks all fall within GDC Online's Main Conference, which offers come of the world's leading content on persistent and online games.
+These new talks all fall within GDC Online's Main Conference, which offers some of the world's leading content on persistent and online games.
 The event will be held Tuesday, October 9 to Thursday, October 11 at the Austin Convention Center in Austin, Texas.

-The full details on these newly-announced sessions are as follows:
+The full details on GDC Online's latest sessions are as follows: